 Organizational, or corporate, actions affecting the basis of securities, as reported on Form 8937-Report of Organizational Actions Affecting Basis of Securities.

-The percentage of ordinary income dividends paid by T. Rowe Price funds that may qualify for the 70% dividends-received deduction applicable for corporate shareholders.
+The percentage of ordinary income dividends paid by T. Rowe Price funds that may qualify for a deduction applicable for corporate shareholders.

 This guide helps you meet state and federal tax reporting requirements for your T. Rowe Price tax-free fund investments.
 It includes: